raneill26/comp423-coursenotes/docs/tutorials/rust-setup.md

 Rust has two ways of running its programs: with ```cargo build``` and ```cargo run```.
 We will walk through both options here:

 #### Using ```cargo build```:
+Ensure you are currently in the rust_tutorial_project directory.
 Navigate to the VSCode terminal and enter the following commands:
 ```
 cargo build
 ./target/debug/rust_tutorial_project